What is circuit training?

 Taking A Break

 Circuits are a change of pace from the grind of maximum-weight, high-intensity barrages.
 A month of thrice-weekly circuits may be just what you need between power cycles.
-Some trainers think of them as a working rest, allowing minor injuries to heal and the mind to clear before ramping up the intensity again.
+Some trainers think of them as a working rest, allowing minor injuries to heal and the mind to clear before ramping up the intensity again with a more conventional weight-training routine.

 Bonus Workout

 It doesn’t have to be either/or.
 You can do circuits in addition to more typical bodybuilding workouts.
-For example, you can divide your bodyparts into four or five weekly workouts and then on the fifth or sixth day do a full-body circuit session.
+For example, you can divide your body parts into four or five weekly workouts and then, on the fifth or sixth day, do a full-body circuit session.
 In this way, you hit muscles twice weekly.
 Everything gets worked individually but also worked again collectively on circuit day.
-This can also be a means of adding a new component to your training—for example, emphasizing explosive lifts, like sled pushes, power cleans, and box jumps.
+This can also be a means of adding a new component to your training—for example, emphasizing explosive lifts, like sled pushes, power cleans, or box jumps.

 POWER CIRCUITS